cisco-ie/tdm/README.md

 * Port `5601` exposes Kibana for exploring the TDM Search cache (Elasticsearch).

 ## Licensing
-TDM is dual-licensed with [Apache License, Version 2.0](/LICENSE) applying to its softwares and [Community Data License Agreement – Sharing – Version 1.0](/LICENSE-DATA) applying to data.
+TDM is dual-licensed with [Apache License, Version 2.0](/LICENSE) applying to its softwares and [Community Data License Agreement – Sharing – Version 1.0](/LICENSE-DATA) applying to data, such as the mappings.

 ## Related Projects
 * [YANG Catalog](https://yangcatalog.org/)